VeryAmazed/digest/README.md

 Example snippet to collect up to 100000 indices of minimizers.
 A vector must be passed in, which will be appended to.
 Each WindowMin / Syncmer object is templated by the algorithm / data structure to find minimizers.

+A complete example and cli can be found [here](https://github.com/BenLangmead/gester/tree/main)

 # Contributing
 Use clang format version 17.